 What exactly is listeriosis

-Listeriosis is a bacterial infection caused by eating foods contaminated with the Listeria monocytogenes bacteria.
-The bacteria is usually found in the environment, such as soil, water, and faeces.
+Listeriosis is a bacterial infection.
+It is caused by eating foods that are contaminated with the Listeria monocytogenes bacteria.
+Generally, soil, water, and faeces contain the bacteria.

 Listeriosis affects mainly pregnant women, newborns, the elderly, and adults with weakened immune systems.